cockroachlabs/Docker-CRDB/Alerts/README.md

 ```
 npm install
 ```

-This will install the dependencies and allow you to run this app outside of Docker using the following command.
+This will install the dependencies.

+To run this app outside of Docker, use the following command.
 ```
 PORT=4567 node .
 ```
+This automatically set the PORT environment variable in the NodeJS runtime.
 Note that you can change the port number to any free port on your system.

 ## Configuring an alert